adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 This repository provides the tools to ingest the sample data set into your Adobe Commerce Optimizer instance.
 The process uses the Adobe Commerce Optimizer Data Ingestion APIs and the Adobe Commerce Optimizer SDK.

-**Important:** Once you have executed the data load, please create the Channels and Policies as mentioned [here](#create-channels-and-policies-in-aco-ui).
-Both the catalog data load and creation of Channels/Policies are mandatory to successfully execute the [tutorial](https://experienceleague.adobe.com/en/docs/commerce/optimizer/use-case/admin-use-case)
+**Important:** After you have uploaded the data, you must create the catalog views and policies from the Commerce Optimizer user interface as described in these instructions.
+Both the catalog data and the catalog views and policies are required to complete the end-to-end use case.

 ## What Will We Do?